Anna-Karl/anna-karlova-dashboard-project/README.md

 ### Features

+- Product Listing -
-Product Listing: Display a comprehensive list of products available on the platform.
+display a comprehensive list of products available on the platform to give users an overview of the available options.

+- Product Descriptions -
-Product Descriptions: Provide detailed descriptions for each product to inform users about their attributes, ingredients, and other relevant information.
+provide detailed descriptions for each product, including attributes, ingredients, and other relevant information, to help users make informed decisions about their purchases.

+- Customer Reviews -
-Customer Reviews: Allow users to view customer reviews and ratings for each product to assist in their decision-making process.
+allow users to view customer reviews and ratings for each product, providing valuable insights into product quality and satisfaction to aid in the decision-making process.

+- Navigation -
-Navigation: Implement easy navigation features to enable users to find specific products quickly and efficiently.
+implement easy navigation features to enable users to find specific products quickly and efficiently, enhancing the overall user experience.

+- User-Friendly Interface -
-User-Friendly Interface: Design a user-friendly interface for displaying product details and reviews.
+design a user-friendly interface for displaying product details and reviews, ensuring ease of use and accessibility for all users.

 ## Implementation

 ### Tech Stack

-Client - React, React Router DOM, Tailwind CSS, Sass, React Icons Server - Node.js, Express, Knex, mysql2, dotenv, cors
+- Client - React, React Router DOM, Tailwind CSS, Sass, React Icons
+- Server - Node.js, Express, Knex, mysql2, dotenv, cors

 ### APIs

-- No external APIs
+No external APIs

 ### Sitemap